CodeMissy/alx-low_level_programming/0x00-hello_world/README.md

-0) gcc -E $CFILE.c => this runs a C file through the preprocessor and saves the result into another file.
+0) gcc -E $CFILE > c => this runs a C file through the preprocessor and saves the result into another file.